-Measuring the employment effects stemming from energy access is difficult due to lack of data, the informality of many of the jobs, the complexity of the energy access landscape across a multitude of actors and initiatives, varying technologies, and scales of deployment.
-Electricity access can be provided through grid extension, mini-grids and stand-alone devices.
-Boosting access to cooking fuels entails the manufacture and distribution of improved cookstoves, for which very limited employment information is available (IRENA, 2012; ILO, 2017).
+Measuring the employment effects stemming from energy access is difficult due to lack of data, the informality of many of the jobs, and . the complexity of the energy access landscape across a multitude of actors and initiatives, varying technologies and scales of deployment.
+Electricity access can be provided through grid extension, mini-grids and standalone devices.
+Boosting access to cooking fuels entails the manufacture and distribution of improved cook stoves, for which very limited employment information is available (IRENA, 2012; ILO, 2017).

-In addition to projects intended to improve energy access, there are also large-scale wind, solar and bioenergy facilities that are located in rural areas but whose output is destined for grid-connected communities.
-Many of the inputs come from abroad, so local employment is mostly created in construction.
-Absent dedicated community development and skill-building efforts, lasting socioeconomic benefits may be scarce.
+In addition to projects intended to improve energy access, there are also large-scale wind, solar and bioenergy facilities located in rural areas but whose output is destined for gridconnected communities .
+Many of the inputs come from abroad, so that local employment is mostly created in construction.
+Absent dedicated community development and skill-building efforts, lasting socio-economic benefits may be scarce.

-The potential for job creation through decentralized renewable energy solutions for electricity and modern fuels is enormous.
-Some experience has been gathered on the ground, with regard to small-scale solar (also see Policy Brief #1):
+The potential for job creation through decentralised renewable energy solutions for electricity and modern fuels is enormous.
+Some experience has been gathered on the ground, with regard to small-scale solar (also see Brief #1):

 - Bangladesh's rural solar programme, based on a microfinance model, has succeeded in installing more than 4 million solar home systems to date.
-In the process, more than 100,000 jobs were created.
-This includes more than 80,000 jobs in installations and in the value chain, and 30,000 jobs in manufacturing and assembly (Barua, 2015).
-Training and quality control are important dimensions of this programme. - The spread of the "pay-as-you-go" model in East Africa is creating additional employment, though still at a relatively small in scale for the time being.
-Start-up companies like M-KOPA, Off-Grid Electric, Azuri, BBOXX, or Mobisol are the main exponents of a business model that has so far created thousands of jobs in the sale, distribution and installation of decentralized solar panels but carries the potential for much larger impacts.
+In the process, more than 100 000 jobs were created.
+This includes more than 80 000 jobs in installations and in the value chain, and 30 000 jobs in manufacturing and assembly (Barua, 2015).
+Training and quality control are important dimensions of this programme. - The spread of the "pay-as-you-go" model in East Africa is creating additional employment, though still at relatively small scale for the time being.
+Startup companies like M-KOPA, Off-Grid Electric, Azuri, BBOXX, or Mobisol are the main exponents of a business model that has so far created thousands of jobs in the sale, distribution and installation of decentralised solar panels, but carries the potential for much larger impacts.

-As the cost of renewables has come down, one of the last remaining hurdles in this area is linked to distribution, and in particular to the "last-mile" connections, which often still remain costly or require too large an upfront investment.
-In addition, as renewables substitute for conventional energy such as kerosene, charcoal or firewood, net employment effects, job quality and other benefits must be considered.
+As renewables substitute conventional energy such as kerosene, charcoal or firewood, net employment effects, job quality and other benefits must be considered.
 Charcoal production, transport and trading are labour-intensive, providing livelihoods for millions of people (Openshaw, 2010).
 Rough estimates available for replacing kerosene lamps with solar lanterns (UNEP, 2014) suggest that the net balance can be positive.

-Consumptive and productive uses of energy
+Consumptive and Productive Uses of Energy

 Beyond the jobs created by energy access, there are broader employment and development opportunities.
 Consumptive uses of energy reduce household drudgery such as gathering of fuelwood, freeing up time that may be spent on education and income-generating activities.
-Access to cleaner energy also permits improvements in education (electricity boosts study hours) and health (reduced exposure to indoor air pollution from traditional biomass) and increases disposable household income (where clean energy sources are cheaper than conventional polluting sources), resulting in economic gains at the local level.
+Access to cleaner energy also permits improvements in education (electricity boosts study hours) and health (reduced exposure to indoor air pollution from traditional biomass), and increases disposable household income (where clean energy sources are cheaper than conventional polluting sources), resulting in economic gains at the local level.

-Meanwhile, productive uses of electricity or mechanical power can help small and medium-sized enterprises improve their productivity, raise the quality of their goods and services, and increase sales.
+Meanwhile, productive uses of electricity or mechanical power can help small and medium-size enterprises (SMEs) improve their productivity, raise the quality of their goods and services, and increase sales.
 Agriculture (irrigation, agro-processing, etc.) is a primary beneficiary, but light manufacturing, commercial activities and communications also benefit (ILO, 2017).
-A review of 50 studies from Africa, Asia and the Americas on impacts of electrification at the household and enterprise level found that, on average, access leads to increases of 7 per cent in school enrolment, 25 per cent in employment (with particular benefits accruing to women), and 30 per cent in incomes (Jimenez, 2017).
+A review of 50 studies from Africa, Asia and the Americas on impacts of electrification at the household and enterprise level found that, on average, access leads to increases of 7% in school enrolment, 25% in employment (with particular benefits accruing to women), and 30% in incomes (Jimenez, 2017).